Lagun Ein: Byat Za's displeasure

 Throughout Lagun Ein's career, Gen. Byat Za was his commanding officer, and shielded the straight-talking Lagun Ein.
 The Razadarit Ayedawbon chronicle reports one incident in which Byat Za was displeased with Lagun Ein's performance.
 It was late 1402 when Pegu's war with Ava had resumed.
 By then, Razadarit's invasion of Ava that began a year earlier had faltered, and Ava was on the offensive.
 Razadarit sent Byat Za with an army to meet the enemy, and Byat Za in turn assigned Lagun Ein to lead the vanguard regiment.
-The two armies met near the Thawutti village, and Lagun Ein's vanguard force engaged the enemy.
+The two armies met near the Thaymathauk (or Thawutti) village, and Lagun Ein's vanguard force engaged the enemy.
 But because other columns did not follow, his regiment was thoroughly defeated and disbanded, with survivors fleeing to the woods to hide.
 The remaining Hanthawaddy regiments led by Byat Za did not lose nerve, and met the Ava army the next day.
 It was the Ava forces that overstretched this time.
 Lagun Ein and his remaining forces came out of the forest to encircle the Ava army, and the Hanthawaddy army won the battle.

 After the battle, Lagun Ein got back to the camp first, and reported the news of the victory to the king.
 But Byat Za was extremely displeased with the performance of his vanguard units, and felt that Lagun Ein in particular should review the parts that went wrong, and not bask in glory.
 But Lagun Ein strongly defended by stating that he engaged the enemy exactly as the battle plan called for, and that it was other vanguard units that did not follow his lead.
 He continued that he did not flee the scene, and that his reconstituted troops were instrumental in encircling of the enemy the next day.
 The king largely stayed neutral, just issuing a mild reprimand to Lagun Ein for his non-courtly "country-style" blunt speech.
 An ailing Byat Za was satisfied, and did not hold a grudge against his longtime officer.